Mounted law enforcement officers on patrol during a shift

 • Performance readiness: fluctuating energy levels impact training quality and work output

-Research in occupational health shows that shift work, especially night and rotating shifts, contributes to higher rates of metabolic disorders, fatigue-related performance loss, and compromised recovery.
-These are not minor inconveniences.
-They are physiological states that require a different training approach than a standard athlete with a predictable schedule.
-Effective conditioning for officers must take these realities into account from the start, not attempt to override them with more training volume.
+Peer-reviewed occupational-health research consistently links night and rotating shifts to higher rates of metabolic dysregulation, fatigue-related performance loss, and impaired recovery.
+These are not minor inconveniences, they are measurable physiological states that demand a different training approach than the one a day-shift athlete with a predictable schedule can use.
+Effective conditioning for officers has to account for shift work from the start, not try to override it with more training volume.

 The Goal of Law Enforcement Conditioning

 Law enforcement conditioning is not about hitting a target heart rate or running a fast 5K in controlled conditions.
-It is about being physically ready to perform when the job demands it, regardless of what the preceding 12 hours looked like.
+It is about being physically ready to perform on demand, sprinting, restraining and carrying gear, regardless of what the preceding 12 hours looked like.
 For officers evaluating which tactical fitness program best fits their shift-based schedule and performance goals, the tactical fitness program buying guide walks through exactly how to choose the right option.

 What on-the-job performance actually requires: